-After Eleanor’s death in 2009 Kasrils wrote The Unlikely Secret Agent for which he received the 2011 Alan Paton Award.
-Named for Alan Paton, author of Cry The Beloved Country, the award recognizes literary “meritorious works of nonfiction that show:
+After Eleanor’s death in 2009 Ronald Kasrils wrote The Unlikely Secret Agent for which he received the 2011 Alan Paton Award.
+The award is named for Alan Paton, author of Cry The Beloved Country, and recognizes literary “meritorious works of nonfiction” that show:

 • Elegance of writing

 • Intellectual and moral integrity

 Ronnie and Eleanor were prominent anti-apartheid activists, and the book is a tribute to Eleanor.
 Kasrils wanted South Africans to understand what she did for the country and to realize that all people possess enormous potential.